19hours/sg-statutes/Accountants Act - AA2004.md

 #### Jurisdiction of District Court

-61.Notwithstanding any provision to the contrary in the Criminal Procedure Code (Cap.
+61. Notwithstanding any provision to the contrary in the Criminal Procedure Code (Cap.
 68), a District Court shall have jurisdiction to try any offence under this Act and shall have power to impose the full penalty or punishment in respect of the offence.

 #### Composition of offences

-62.—(1) The Oversight Committee or any officer of the Authority who is authorised by the Oversight Committee in that behalf may, in its or his discretion, compound any offence under this Act which is prescribed as a compoundable offence by collecting from a person reasonably suspected of having committed the offence a sum of money not exceeding $1,000.
+62. —(1) The Oversight Committee or any officer of the Authority who is authorised by the Oversight Committee in that behalf may, in its or his discretion, compound any offence under this Act which is prescribed as a compoundable offence by collecting from a person reasonably suspected of having committed the offence a sum of money not exceeding $1,000.

 (2) On payment of such sum of money, no further proceedings shall be taken against such person in respect of the offence.